ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/mouadk/parquet-rce-poc-CVE-2025-30065](https://github.com/mouadk/parquet-rce-poc-CVE-2025-30065) :  ![starts](https://img.shields.io/github/stars/mouadk/parquet-rce-poc-CVE-2025-30065.svg) ![forks](https://img.shields.io/github/forks/mouadk/parquet-rce-poc-CVE-2025-30065.svg)

 ## CVE-2025-29927
  Next.js is a React framework for building full-stack web applications.
-Prior to 14.2.25 and 15.2.3, it is possible to bypass authorization checks within a Next.js application, if the authorization check occurs in middleware.
+Starting in version 1.11.4 and prior to versions 12.3.5, 13.5.9, 14.2.25, and 15.2.3, it is possible to bypass authorization checks within a Next.js application, if the authorization check occurs in middleware.
 If patching to a safe version is infeasible, it is recommend that you prevent external user requests which contain the x-middleware-subrequest header from reaching your Next.js application.
-This vulnerability is fixed in 14.2.25 and 15.2.3.
+This vulnerability is fixed in 12.3.5, 13.5.9, 14.2.25, and 15.2.3.